2008–2014 Spanish financial crisis: 2012 financial bailout

 On 9 June 2012 the Eurogroup held an emergency meeting to discuss how to inject capital into Spanish banks.
 The IMF estimated the capital needs of the Spanish banks to be about 40 billion euros.
 The Eurogroup announced intentions to provide up to 100 billion euro to the Fund for Orderly Bank Restructuring to the Spanish government.
-The Spanish government is then expected to give the appropriate amount of money to the respective banks.
+The Spanish government was then expected to give the appropriate amount of money to the respective banks.
 On 21 June 2012 it was decided that 62 billion euros would be shared among the Spanish banks in need.
-The European Union warned that rescued banks are subject to control and Union experts would meet stringent requirements.
+The European Union warned that rescued banks are subject to control and experts would meet stringent requirements.

 Since then, the country's borrowing costs have reached levels deemed unsustainable in the long run, raising the prospect of a second aid program for Madrid following the 100 billion euro lifeline it obtained for its banks in June.
-Spain expects the European Commission, to approve the restructuring plans of the banks needing aid on 15 November 2012 and then to authorize the disbursal of the first credit line of up to 100 billion euros within three weeks after that.
+Spain expected the European Commission to approve the restructuring plans of the banks needing aid on 15 November 2012 and then to authorize the disbursal of the first credit line of up to 100 billion euros within three weeks after that.

-A larger economy than other countries which have received bailout packages, Spain had considerable bargaining power regarding the terms of a bailout.
-Due to reforms already instituted by Spain's conservative government less stringent austerity requirements are included then was the case with earlier bailout packages for Ireland, Portugal, and Greece.
+A larger economy than other countries that have received bailout packages, Spain had considerable bargaining power regarding the terms of a bailout.
+Due to reforms already instituted by Spain's conservative government, less stringent austerity requirements were included than for earlier bailout packages for Ireland, Portugal, and Greece.

-As the EU's fifth largest economy, Spain remains a large concern.
-In 2011 Mariano Rajoy took over the government with his conservative views, pushing out José Luis Rodríguez Zapatero and his left-wing views.
-Trying to get Spain out of the highest unemployment rate in the European Union was proven to be harder than expected.
-The bailout for Spain has been estimated to not be enough to restore the economy.
-There is a serious debt in the country, and substantial cuts would have to be put in place to restore the economy at this point.
+As the EU's fifth-largest economy, Spain remained a large concern.
+In 2011 the conservative Mariano Rajoy took over the government, pushing out José Luis Rodríguez Zapatero and his left-wing government.
+Trying to get Spain out of the highest unemployment rate in the European Union proved to be harder than expected.
+The bailout for Spain was estimated to be insufficient to restore the economy.
+With a serious level of debt in the country, substantial cuts would have to be put in place to restore the economy.
 Many youths are trying to find jobs abroad, creating a problem for the future domestic economy and job market.
-Rajoy recently proposed a new budget for 2013 that would be very different and would cut government spending by 8.9%.
-By April 2013, unemployment had risen to 27%, but is now around 15% – 16.1% as of February 2018 and is one of Europe's fastest growing economies, thus demonstrating that the country is improving.
+Rajoy proposed a new budget for 2013 that would cut government spending by 8.9%.
+By April 2013, unemployment had risen to 27%, but decreased to around 15%-16.1% as of February 2018, and Spain became one of Europe's fastest-growing economies, thus demonstrating that the country was improving.